 - Average low: -13 degrees Celsius (9 degrees Fahrenheit)

 Visitors can expect some snowfall and occasional rainfall during at least half the days in February.
-The city experiences an average of 4.5 hours of sunshine in February.
+The city experiences an average of 4.5 hours per day of sunshine in February.

 What to Pack